-The CallerID writeup on page 3-7 and the OHD TOUT writeup on page 3-11 describes how you set the on-hook data time out between power rings.
-If the line goes off-hook before or during the data transmission, data transmission shall be pre-empted or stopped and normal call completion treatment shall be provided.
+The OHD TOUT writeup on page 3-10 describes how you set the on-hook data time out between power rings.
+If the line goes off-hook before or during the data transmission, data transmission shall be preempted or stopped and normal call completion treatment shall be provided.